thephotocrm/thephotocrm/replit.md

 ### Overview
 Lazy Photog is a comprehensive multi-tenant CRM system designed for wedding photographers.
 It streamlines workflows from contact inquiry to project completion by offering contact pipeline management, automated communication, a Smart Files proposal/invoice builder, payment processing, and scheduling.
 The project aims to deliver a production-ready MVP that significantly enhances efficiency for photographers.

+### Recent Changes (October 11, 2025)
+**Twilio SMS Migration (October 11, 2025)**
+- Migrated from SimpleTexting to Twilio for all SMS functionality using Replit's native connector
+- Updated `server/services/sms.ts` to use Twilio SDK with automatic credential management
+- Modified webhook handler at `/webhooks/twilio/inbound` for Twilio's application/x-www-form-urlencoded format
+- Twilio returns TwiML responses and supports both SMS and MMS with media attachment tracking
+- Replit connector handles API key rotation and secret management automatically
+- All SMS touchpoints (automations, inbox, Smart Files) now use Twilio infrastructure

 ### Recent Changes (October 10, 2025)
 **SMS Inbox Feature (October 10, 2025)**
 - Added comprehensive inbox page at /inbox for SMS-focused photographer-contact communication